Przejdź do treści głównej

 • Compliance and regulations - easier compliance with GDPR, ISO 27001, and other security standards through full environment control

 In practice, the biggest advantage of desktop applications is full control over the entire technology stack.
 The company decides where data is stored, which authorization mechanisms are used, and how often the system is updated.
-This is crucial in regulated industries like finance, healthcare, and defense.
+This matters most in regulated industries like finance, healthcare, and defense.

-Additionally, desktop apps excel in production and industrial environments where integration with machines and IoT devices through protocols like OPC UA, Modbus, or MQTT is required.
-Web solutions often don't offer this level of native hardware integration.
-Learn more about system integration in our article on API integrations for enterprises.
+Desktop apps also shine in production and industrial environments where you need to talk to machines and IoT devices through protocols like OPC UA, Modbus, or MQTT.
+Web solutions rarely match this level of native hardware integration.
+More on system integration in our article on API integrations for enterprises.

 Photo: Pexels